 What I Did for a Duke is from Julie Anne Long’s “Pennyroyal Green” series about the Redmond and Eversea families.
 She has set herself up quite nicely for a large group of interconnected novels as is a standard practice in this genre.
 It gives the reader a chance to revisit their favourite characters and is something I particularly like; so much so that I must confess, I have even bought a book only because I knew I’d get to see “Sebastian and Evie” (Lisa Kleypas The Devil in Winter) again.
 I adore them.
 I will buy any book they are in.
 Publishers are smart and I am easily led.
 From this Julie Anne Long series, I’ve also read How the Marquess Was Won.
 That book was so good, so good, oh Sweet Fancy Moses that is romantic, wait, is this high school?, oh, now, it’s all fallen apart, RATS!
 By the way, if you think these titles are bad, Long has a book called I Kissed an Earl that is waiting for me on my Kindle.
 As if the cover art weren’t embarrassing enough, these titles add insult to ignominy.

 I’ve sampled about 2 dozen writers and you’ve got to give a writer credit where it is due: If you can pull off an almost 20 year age difference and make it not only palatable but irrelevant, you are on the right track.
 What I Did for a Duke pairs 20 year old Genevieve Eversea with “almost forty” (a phrase often and lovingly repeated) Alex Moncrieffe, Duke of Falconbridge.
-He is a widower out for revenge against Genevieve’s brother, Colin, for attempting to bed the Duke’s fiancée.
+He is a widower out for revenge against Genevieve’s brother, Ian, for attempting to bed the Duke’s fiancée.
 Over the course of a house party, Alex sets out to seduce and leave Genevieve, but, pleasantly enough, the revenge plot is called off when this young woman figures it out, and is far lovelier and more attractive than Alex had anticipated.
 She’s bright and banters well.
 He’s charming and kind of autocratic.
 Tra la la.
 They get married.
 YAY!

 There is nothing new here which is good because I am not looking for anything new, just fresh.
 It’s nice to see a standard revenge plot dismantled, but the real reason that this book works is simple: Julie Anne Long is very funny and she writes great smolder.
 That’s all it takes really; in fact, if you can pull off the funny, you don’t necessarily need the smolder, and, yes, she is that funny.
 [There was more here, but I’ve redacted the original pointlessly scathing review details.]